biosustain/GRASP/README.md

 * If setting compute thermodynamics to 1, then in thermoRxns specify the Gibbs standard energies, otherwise specify the reaction Gibbs energies.
 * When including isoenzymes, in the rxns tab call each of the isoenzymes by their 'parent' enzyme name e.g. 'HEX' for HEX1 and HEX2:
 	* they will be grouped by this name so make sure none are conflicting;
+	* this column is used when you know how much flux goes through the reaction but not how much is due to each isoenzyme, so the fraction of the total flux that is due to each isoenzyme is sampled;
 	* it is not essential to include names if there aren't isoenzymes, however the isoenzyme column is neccessary;
 	* this column can also be used for promiscuous reactions if you don't know how much of the total flux goes through each reaction.
+* In the column 'measured?' in the mets sheet, you should put 0 if the metabolite concentration was not measured and 1 if it was measured.
+This is important to sample Gibbs energies, since these are now calculated based on sampled values of standard Gibbs energies and metabolite concentrations.
+Measured metabolite concentrations should be sampled before unmeasured concentrations.
+The metabolite concentrations are needed for model simulations.

 [set_up_grasp_models](https://github.com/biosustain/set_up_grasp_models) can also be used to generate pattern files.